-Lucius Septimius Severus (193-211) disbanded the old Praetorian guard and had them replaced by a guard numbering 50,000 men, made of many nationalities.
-With this act much power moved into foreign hands.
-So long as you had these soldiers on your side you could do pretty much as you chose.
+He disbanded the old Praetorian guard and had them replaced by a guard numbering 50,000 men, made of many nationalities.
+With this act, much power moved into foreign hands.
+In Rome he made enemies of the Senate, effectively turning Rome into a military dictatorship.
+So long as you had the soldiers on your side you could do pretty much as you chose.

 A triumphal arch was erected for Septimius Severus in the forum during the year 203AD to celebrate the first ten years of his reign.
-This arch is one of the most beautiful and best preserved monuments in the forum.
+This arch is one of the most beautiful and best-preserved monuments in the forum.

-An “interesting” anecdote about Caracalla is that he began his rule of the empire together with his brother Geta.
+An “interesting” anecdote about Caracalla is that he began his rule of the empire together with his younger brother Geta.
 Having had Geta murdered he also removed his name from the inscription on the arch in the forum dedicated to his father Septimius Severus.
 The holes in the arch where Geta’s name was inscribed are still visible.

-The following 90 years from 180 AD to 270 AD were the worst in the history of the Roman Empire as the military chose one man after another to rule according to their own personal interest and gains.
+The years to 270 AD were the worst in the history of the Roman Empire as the military chose one man after another to rule according to their own personal interest and gains.
 At one time the empire was ruled by thirty generals known as the “Thirty Tyrants”, each of whom claimed the right to rule.
 Emperors who looked like they might prove to be good and of common benefit to the people of Rome were quickly murdered.
-This sorry state of affairs meant that rule was extremely weak whilst the barbarians became increasingly strong particularly the Germanic tribes of the north on the Rhine and Danube.
+This sorry state of affairs meant that rule was extremely weak whilst the barbarians became increasingly strong, particularly the Germanic tribes of the north on the Rhine and Danube.
 The Persian empire to the east was also becoming very powerful.

 Palmyra had been ruled by a beautiful and wise queen called Zenobia who through her husband had won many victories against the Persians.
 This was clearly to the advantage of Rome.
-With the death of her husband the Romans became worried that Zenobia planned to build an empire to rival that of Rome and so it was that they decided for Palmyra to be eliminated.
+With the death of her husband, the Romans became worried that Zenobia planned to build an empire to rival that of Rome and so it was that they decided for Palmyra to be eliminated.
 Aurelius had Zenobia sumptuously dressed for his triumphal march, after which he gave her a luxurious villa to live in with her children not far from Rome.

 These five emperors were followed by emperor Diocletian (284-305AD).
 Diocletian promoted so many reforms that the empire was fundamentally different by the end of his reign.
 Amongst the most important of his reforms was the division of the huge Roman empire into four parts each of which would be easier to defend through a local commander.